adrims/nas/Readme.md

 ### Services that requires external signup/login
 `notifiarr`

+  - **WARNING!!!** After my expierence I don't recommend this service, is not worth it for 5$ having free ones as Recyclarr or Configurarr
   - Requires account creation -> https://notifiarr.com/
   - Guide to sync trash-guides (requires unique payment of 5$ min) -> https://trash-guides.info/Guide-Sync/
   To see data in the website, first you need to create your notifiarr services and link with your apps.
     - Go to the config file and change whatever you need, is quite self explanatory the config file.
   After your apps/clients has been syncronized with Notifiarr website, you can start sync all profiles you need
-    - !IMPORTANT, not sync all profiles, a lot of them are incompatible, sync only your requirements.
+    - **IMPORTANT!!**, not sync all profiles, a lot of them are incompatible, sync only your requirements.

   - Custom profile to have Original + Spanish:
     ```